jachiang/bitcoin/test/functional/test-wrapper.md

 * `TestWrapper.nodes[index].rpc_method()`
 * `TestWrapper.log.info("Custom log message")`

-The following sections demonstrate how to initialize, run and shutdown a TestWrapper object.
+The following sections demonstrate how to initialize, run, and shut down a TestWrapper object.

 ## 3. Initializing a TestWrapper object